Section 232 Automotive Tariffs: Issues for Congress

 Background

-In 2024, the United States imported 8.1 million vehicles ($249.1 billion).
-Five partners—Mexico, the European Union (EU), Japan, South Korea, and Canada—collectively provided 94% of 2024 U.S. vehicle imports by value and 96% by quantity (see Figure 1).
-As of 2024, foreign automakers have invested $124 billion in U.S. operations, and in 2024 produced 4.9 million out of 10.2 million vehicles in the United States.
+In 2025, the United States imported 8.0 million vehicles ($208.0 billion) and exported 2.7 million vehicles ($62.6 billion).
+Five partners—Mexico, Japan, the European Union (EU), South Korea, and Canada—collectively provided 96% of 2025 U.S. vehicle imports by value and 98% by quantity (see Figure 1).
+Canada was the top U.S. vehicle export destination (32% by value and 21% by quantity).
+As of 2024 (latest data available), foreign automakers have invested $124 billion in U.S. operations, and in 2024 produced 4.9 million out of 10.2 million vehicles in the United States.

 Figure 1.
-U.S. Vehicle Imports by Value and Quantity, 2019-2024
+U.S. Vehicle Imports by Value and Quantity, 2019-2025

-Source: CRS, based on U.S. Census Bureau data, as presented by Trade Data Monitor, accessed July 2025.
+Source: CRS, based on U.S. Census Bureau data, as presented by Trade Data Monitor, accessed May 2026.

-For most vehicles not traded under a U.S. free trade agreement (FTA), which sets terms for reduced or zero tariffs among agreement parties, the United States has imposed a most-favored-nation (MFN) tariff of 2.5% on passenger vehicles and 25% on light trucks.
+For most vehicles not traded under a U.S. free trade agreement (FTA), which sets terms for reduced or zero tariffs among agreement parties, the United States imposes a most-favored-nation (MFN) tariff of 2.5% on passenger vehicles and 25% on light trucks.
 The United States traded largely duty-free with Canada and Mexico under the North American Free Trade Agreement (NAFTA) and its successor, the U.S.-Mexico-Canada Agreement (USMCA), and South Korea under the United States-Korea Free Trade Agreement (KORUS).
 Under KORUS, the U.S. light truck tariff is to be eliminated in 2041.
 The United States does not have an FTA covering autos with Japan or the EU.
 Japan eliminated tariffs on vehicle imports in 1978.
 The EU imposes a 10% MFN tariff on passenger vehicles and 22% on certain light trucks.

 2025 Presidential Actions